 Special Features and Add-Ons

-Some features like these might come along with a gazebo kit, while others are sold separately.
+Some features come with a gazebo kit, while others are sold separately.

-You might want to use your gazebo to create a private outdoor living space in your yard, such as a hot tub or secluded seating nook.
-If that’s the case, you’ll probably want to look for a kit with walls.
+Your gazebo may be intended as a private outdoor living space, home to a hot tub, or a secluded seating nook.
+If that’s the case, you’ll probably want a kit with walls.

-A vented roof will allow more breezes and sunlight to reach your gazebo.
-If you’re planning on growing potted plants in your gazebo, you might want to look for one with a vented roof.
+A vented roof will allow more air and sunlight to reach your gazebo.
+If you plan to grow plants in your gazebo, look for one with a vented roof.
 That way, your plants will have access to direct overhead sunlight.

-A cupola (a small dome or square structure that goes on top of the roof) serves the same purpose as a regular roof vent and adds an extra style element.
-Keep in mind that cupolas can get pricey and might make installing your gazebo’s rooftop a little trickier.
+A cupola (a small dome or square structure that sits atop the roof) serves the same purpose as a regular roof vent and adds an extra style element.
+Keep in mind that cupolas can add to the kit’s price and might make installing the gazebo’s roof a little tricky.

-If you anticipate using your gazebo at night (for dinner parties and such), make sure you choose a kit with lighting capabilities.
-Some gazebo kits come with attached lighting, while others simply have the necessary hardware to hook up your own lights.
+If you intend to use your gazebo at night, choose a kit with lighting capabilities.
+Some gazebo kits come with attached lighting, while others simply have the hardware to hook up lights.

 Unless you use battery or solar-powered lights, your gazebo will need to be within an extension cord’s reach of your home or another power source for this feature.

-In summertime in warmer climates, spending time outdoors can be frustrating (and itchy) because of the excessive mosquitoes.
-Luckily, many gazebo kits come with mosquito netting or at least hardware to attach mosquito netting.
-That way, you can enjoy the sunshine and fresh air without suffering death by a thousand bug bites.
+In warmer climates, spending time outside in the summer can be frustrating (and itchy) because of mosquitoes.
+Luckily, many gazebo kits come with mosquito netting, or the hardware to attach it.
+That way, you can enjoy sunshine and fresh air without the bug bites.

-Once you’ve purchased your kit, it’s a good idea to recruit at least one friend to help you put it together.
-Assembling a gazebo kit is much easier than trying to build one from scratch, but the job still requires some elbow grease and heavy lifting.
+Don’t do it alone.
+It’s a good idea to recruit at least one friend to help you.
+Assembling a gazebo kit is much easier than building from scratch, but the job still requires some elbow grease and heavy lifting.

-Whether your gazebo has a floor or not, build it on level ground clear of roots that might interfere with the structure.
+Keep it level.
+Whether your gazebo has a floor or not, build it on level ground, clear of roots that might interfere with the structure.
 You may have to remove some roots yourself, either by digging them up or using herbicides.

 FAQ About Gazebo Kits

-A gazebo has a solid roof, either hard or soft top, while a pergola’s roof is made of open slats.
-Pergolas provide less coverage and are usually used more for decoration than function.
+A gazebo has a solid roof, either hardtop or soft top, while a pergola’s roof is made of open slats.
+Pergolas provide less coverage and are usually more for decoration than function.
 You can purchase DIY pergola kits, too.

-That depends on the market where you live.
-Outdoor structures such as gazebos, pergolas, and decks tend to add more property value in warmer climates.
+That depends on the market in your area.
+In warmer climates, outdoor structures such as gazebos, pergolas, and decks tend to add to property values.